Amatofrancesco99/organic-fertilizers-detection/README.md

 </div>

 ## **Description**
-This is the repository for the paper [*Detection of manure application on crop fields leveraging Copernicus satellite data and Machine Learning*]().
+This is the repository for the thesis [*Detection of manure application on crop fields leveraging Copernicus satellite data and Machine Learning*]().

 ## **Abstract**
 > Detecting when manure has been applied on crop fields is crucial for many purposes, such as maintaining soil fertility, productivity, environmental compliance, and for verifying farmers' adherence to nitrates directive.